Floorp-Projects/Floorp/js/src/doc/Debugger/Tutorial-Breakpoint.md

     </script>
     ```

-1)  Visit the HTML file in your browser, and open the Browser Content Toolbox by
+3. Visit the HTML file in your browser, and open the Browser Content Toolbox by
     opening the Firefox menu, choosing “Web Developer”, and then “Browser
     Content Toolbox”.
 If that item doesn't appear in the “Web Developer” menu,
     make sure you checked both boxes to enable the Browser Content Toolbox as
     explained in Step 1.

-1)  Our example code is long enough that the best way to run it is to use the
+4. Our example code is long enough that the best way to run it is to use the
     Scratchpad panel, which is not enabled by default.
 To enable it, click on
     the options gear at the upper right of the Browser Content Toolbox, and make
     sure the “Scratchpad” box in the “Default Developer Tools” section the left
     is checked.
 The Scratchpad panel should appear at the top of the Toolbox
     alongside the Console, Debugger, and Memory panels.

-1)  Click on the Scratchpad panel and enter the following code:
+5. Click on the Scratchpad panel and enter the following code:

-    ```language-js
+    ```js
     Components.utils.import("resource://gre/modules/jsdebugger.jsm");
     Components.utils.import("resource://gre/modules/Console.jsm");